 Did you know that you can save the photos you take with your Android phone directly to the SD card?
-If you're rocking an old school Galaxy S3, a fancy LG G5 or a sleek new Galaxy S7, you can save storage space on the phone itself by pushing your snaps straight to the SD card.
+If you're rocking an old school Galaxy S3, a fancy Galaxy S7 or a sleek new LG G6, you can save storage space on the phone itself by pushing your shots straight to the SD card.
 Some versions of Android don't officially let you do this, but it's still possible.
 Read on to find out how.
 Now we've added instructions for Android Nougat.

 The first thing you need to store images directly in the external memory is an SD card.
 Insert it into your phone, open the camera application and a message will appear asking if you want to change the storage location to the SD card.
 The same popup occurs on most devices when opening the camera app after inserting an SD card.
 Agree to your phone's request and all future pictures will be stored in the external memory card.
 Simple.